Hello Internet! Here's my talk "Deliberate Git" in blog post form.

 Not capturing this knowledge is a huge loss.
 You put a lot of work into that code, so push as much of it as you can into the repo so everyone can benefit.

-Write your git final commit messages as if a coworker wrote you an email and asked you to please summarize the changes you made.
+Write your final Git commit messages as if you were writing an email to your team summarizing the changes you made.
+Because you are!
 Capture those details.

 Like Adam Savage from Mythbusters says: "The only difference between science and screwing around is writing it down."